A JSJ-type decomposition theorem for symplectic fillings: Introduction

-\item (Sivek and Van Horn-Morris [SV]) Fillings for the unit cotangent bundle of an orientable surface are unique up to s-cobordism, and similar results for non-orientable surfaces were proven by Li and Ozbagci [LO].
+\item (Sivek and Van Horn-Morris \cite{sivek2017fillings}) Fillings for the unit cotangent bundle of an orientable surface are unique up to $s$-cobordism, and similar results for non-orientable surfaces were proven by Li and Ozbagci \cite{li2018fillings}.

-\item (Akhmedov, Etnyre, Mark, Smith [AEMS]) It is not always the case that there is a unique exact filling, or even finitely many. \end{itemize}
+\item (Akhmedov, Etnyre, Mark, Smith \cite{akhmedov2008note}) It is not always the case that there is a unique exact filling, or even finitely many. \end{itemize}

 Before stating our main theorem, let us introduce \emph{mixed tori}, and say what it means to split a contact manifold along a mixed torus.
-We will call a convex torus $T\subset(M,\xi)$ a \emph{mixed torus} if there exists an embedding of $T^2\times[0,2]$ into $M$ so that $T=T^2\times\{1\}$, the restriction of $\xi$ to $T^2\times[0,2]$ is virtually overtwisted, and each of $T^2\times[0,1]$ and $T^2\times[1,2]$ is a basic slice.
-(We will recall these contact geometry notions in Section~\ref{background}.)
+We will call a convex torus $T\subset(M,\xi)$ a \emph{mixed torus} if there exists a neighborhood $T^2\times[0,2]$ of $T$ in $M$ so that $T=T^2\times\{1\}$, the restriction of $\xi$ to $T^2\times[0,2]$ is virtually overtwisted, and each of $T^2\times[0,1]$ and $T^2\times[1,2]$ is a basic slice.
+(We will recall these contact geometry notions in Section~\ref{sec:background}.)\\